websanco/liferay-learn/docs/dxp/latest/en/process-automation/workflow/designing-and-managing-workflows/workflow-designer/assigning-task-nodes.md

 <!--To learn more about Resource Actions, refer to the developer tutorial on the [permission system](../../../../building-applications/permissions.md) for a more detailed explanation.-->

-Here's what the assignment looks like in the Source (Workflow XML) tab:
+Here's what the assignment looks like in the Source (Workflow XML) view:

 ```xml
 <assignments>